inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 TODO: get numbers from rain's box I guess, laptop is a bit shite for this

-For performance testing, we used criterion to benchmark the simple `ExprBoxed::eval` vs our `RecursiveExpr::eval`.
+For performance testing, we used criterion to benchmark the simple `ExprBoxed::eval` vs `ExprTopo::eval`.
 This code basically just builds up a really big (as in, 131072 nodes) recursive structure (using unfold/fold, because they're honestly really convenient) and evaluates it a bunch of times.
 I also ran this test on recursive structures of other sizes, because graphs are cool.
 You can find the benchmarks [defined here](https://github.com/inanna-malick/rust-schemes/blob/99620b4f9a0bb742996c0dece342c50c4ab31071/benches/expr.rs).